polarityio/jira/README.md

 If you are authenticating to Jira Server v8.16+ then you should only provide an API Token.
 For user's authenticating to Jira Cloud, a username and corresponding API token for that user are required.

+## Adding Integration Data to Issues

+This integration supports adding integration data to existing and newly created Jira issues.
+The integration data is added as a comment.
+Due to limits on the size of a Jira comment, integration data may be truncated and/or split across multiple comments.

 ## Jira Integration Options

 ### Jira Base URL